|

 - "The grading was too picky."

-The "reality" of providing students with a "pool" of homework problems (typically 45-50 per chapter for General Chemistry and 60-75 per chapter for Organic Chemistry) eliminates the issues described above.
-Harmful self-talk is banished.
+The "reality" of providing students with a "pool" of homework problems (typically 45-50 per chapter for General Chemistry (200 questions / 4 chapters) and 60-75 per chapter for Organic Chemistry (280 questions / 4 chapters) eliminates the issues described above: "cheating" is encouraged and harmful self-talk is banished.

-- "I'm not good at Chemistry" becomes "I'm sure I can understand HOW to work these problems that will be on the exam."
+- "I'm not good at Chemistry" becomes "I'm sure I can understand HOW to work these problems that I will see again on the exam."

-- "I studied the wrong things" becomes "Here's a list of problems I need to know HOW to work."
+- "I studied the wrong things" becomes "Here's the list of problems that I need to know HOW to work to get an A on the exam . . . can someone help me understand?"

 - "If I studied 20 more hours, I would not have scored higher on the exam" becomes "Every extra hour I put in gives me a higher score on the exam."